Satisfactory Academic Progress (SAP)

 - Students may withdraw from a class according to The College’s established withdrawal procedures.
 Withdrawals that are within these procedures are not factored into either the qualitative or quantitative SAP formulas.

-- If a student withdraws from a course after the last day of an official withdrawal period (after 6 weeks of regular classes), the associated credits will be considered attempted.
-Whether or not the credit is considered earned will depend on the finalized grade if one is issued.
-Such courses are “dropped” from a student’s course schedule, and they are not considered attempted or earned.
+- If a student withdraws from a course after the last day of an official withdrawal period (after 6 weeks of regular classes), the associated credits will be considered attempted and a grade of W will be recorded for the course.
 A student may only withdraw after the official withdrawal period (after 6 weeks of regular classes) by petitioning the Dean for Curriculum and Academic Engagement, and such petitions are normally only approved in the context of specific, extraneous circumstances.

 Federal regulation and Wooster’s institutional merit financial aid policy mandate that students receiving federal and/or institutional merit financial aid must maintain satisfactory academic progress as determined by the Committee on Academic standards.
 Failure to do so will result in the student being placed on Academic Probation, and therefore Financial Aid Warning, for the following semester.